TO CHEW ON: "Woe to you who are at ease in Zion,

 "As it was in the days of Noah, so it will be at the coming of the Son of Man.
 For in the days before the flood, people were eating and drinking, marrying and giving in marriage, up to the day Noah entered the ark; and they knew nothing about what would happen until the flood came and took them all away.
 That is how it will be at the coming of the Son of Man" (NIV) Matthew 24:37-39.

-Let's heed Jesus' words.
-Let's be astute watchers for His coming, not lulled into distraction by good times.
+Let's pay attention to Jesus' words.
+Let's be alert watchers for His coming, not lulled into distraction by good times.

 PRAYER: Dear God, please sharpen my awareness of how You are at work in my time and culture.
 Help me to stay watchful and alert.
 Amen.